ll1195831146/Infor7374-AI/Final Project/README.md

 Competition Link: https://www.kaggle.com/c/imet-2019-fgvc6/overview

-To run demo, create a new kernel and add inceptionresnet dataset.
+To run the demo, create a new kernel and add inceptionresnetV2 dataset.